Frequently Asked Questions

 Some employers offer these programs.
 Employees can put a certain amount of money away each pay cycle and that pre-taxed money can be used for copays, office visits, nutrients recommended by a physician etc. We encourage all of our patients to look into and participate in such plans as a means of cost savings and personally choosing to invest in their own health.

-Can I see the Licensed Dietitian Nutritionist without being a patient of Dr. Bernstein?
+Can I see the Registered Dietitian Nutritionist without being a patient of Dr. Bernstein?

 What should I bring to my first visit and subsequent visits?